Tropical Weather

 ----------------------

-Key messages for this system can be found in the Tropical Cyclone
+Key messages for Erin can be found in the Tropical Cyclone

-Discussion under AWIPS header MIATCDAT1, WMO header WTNT41 KNHC,
+Discussion under AWIPS header MIATCDAT5 and WMO header WTNT45 KNHC.

 STORM SURGE: The combination of a dangerous storm surge and the